MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-refactor-web-app-sql-managed-instance.md

 ### Set up routing

-The Managed Instance is placed in a private virtual network.
+The managed instance is placed in a private virtual network.
 Contoso needs a route table for the virtual network to communicate with the Azure Management Service.
 If the virtual network can't communicate with the service that manages it, the virtual network becomes inaccessible.

 Contoso considers these factors:

 - The route table contains a set of rules (routes) that specify how packets sent from the Managed Instance should be routed in the virtual network.
-- The route table is associated with subnets in which Managed Instances are deployed.
+- The route table is associated with subnets where managed instances are deployed.
 Each packet that leaves a subnet is handled based on the associated route table.
 - A subnet can be associated with only one route table.
 - There are no additional charges for creating route tables in Microsoft Azure.